helloaaditya/ecommerce/backend/README.md

 - Welcome email for new registrations
 - Password reset email with secure link

-Both emails are professionally designed with ShopHub branding.
+Both emails are professionally designed with Gogadgets branding.

 ## Project Structure